rogerjames99/nerves_rpi4_webkiosk_playground/firmware-building.md

 It is this makefile that actually does the work of cross compiling the dependency using a nerves sysroot.

 If you clone my  repo from https://github.com/rogerjames/99/nerves_rpi4_webkiosk_playground and switch to the "roger" branch, the you should have the fix you need to build successfully.
-If you do not the only change change the :webengine_kiosk dependency to pull from github rather than the local filesystem.
+If you do not the only change is to the :webengine_kiosk dependency.
+This need to pull from github rather than the local filesystem.

 ## Building

-To build the firmware you need to a mix deps.update --all followed by a mix firmware.
+To build the firmware you need to a mix deps. followed by a mix firmware.
 This is the output I get on my system.
 You can probably get away with just a mix deps.get instead of the update.

 ```
 roger@dragon:~/nerves/nerves_rpi4_webkiosk_playground$ mix deps.update --all